 EMT education requirements largely depend on your educational program, your location, and your career goals.
 While requirements can vary by state, set career goals will also influence your education requirements.
 For instance, if you were pursuing a career as an AEMT—Advanced Emergency Medical Technician—your educational needs would differ from those pursuing Emergency Medical Technician (EMT) certification.

 Entry level and accelerated EMT Courses

 For those seeking entry-level work as an EMT, you will likely need to complete a basic EMT program.
 Such programs typically require one or two semesters of training.
 However, there are also accelerated EMT courses that provide Emergency Medical Technician training.
-At Unitek EMT, we offer a program with several variations to better accommodate our students.

 At the heart of Unitek EMT’s mission statement, you’ll find a philosophy that places an emphasis on educational excellence to meet the workforce development needs of the community.
 To provide students with the skills that will lead to successful employment, Unitek EMT has committed to the following steps: continually evaluate and update educational courses, provide modern facilities and equipment, and select qualified teachers.

 If you would like to further your career goals with Unitek EMT, it is important to be aware of our EMT education requirements.
 On the most basic level, students at Unitek EMT must do the following to become graduates: complete courses with a passing grade during the required timeframe, and do so without any outstanding financial obligations to Unitek EMT.